-4.2 Financing eligibility.
+- 4.2 Financing eligibility.
 Gap financing is provided for eligible projects that utilize mortgage revenue bond, Low Income Housing Tax Credit and other suchState and federal programs.
-Projects with mortgage revenue bond financing shall only be eligible for gap financing if the City or County Housing Authority act as the bond issuer.

-4.31.1 Unit distribution.
+Projects with mortgage revenue bond financing shall only be eligible for gap financing if the City or County Housing Authority act as the bond issuer. - 4.31.1 Unit distribution.
 Assisted units must be spread proportionately across all unit types and sizes.
 The set-aside units must proportionately reflect the mix of all units in the project, be distributed throughout the project and have the same floor area, amenities, and access to project facilities as market-rate units.
-The objective of the program is to provide a set-aside of units with lower rents, not to create special "low-income sections" within larger developments.

-4.43.2-1 Expiration of affordability period.
-The rent of "in-place" tenants at the conclusion of the required affordability period will continue to be governed by the applicable affordability restrictions, so long as those tenants continue to live in the development.

-4.1.3 Recertification.
-Project owners must recertify the eligibility of residents as required by the appropriate Federal, State, or other funding source.
+The objective of the program is to provide a set-aside of units with lower rents, not to create special "low-income sections" within larger developments. - 4.13.2-1 Expiration of affordability period.
+The rent of "in-place" tenants at the conclusion of the required affordability period will continue to be governed by the applicable affordability restrictions, so long as those tenants continue to live in the development. - 4.1.3 Recertification.
+Project owners must recertify the eligibility of residents as required by the appropriate Federal, State, or other funding source. - 4.24.

-4.24.
 Financing plan.
 A detailed description of the financing plan must be submitted, and should include proposed sources and uses of construction, permanent and bridge loan funds; rent or operating subsidies; and reserves.
 All projects must demonstrate financial viability supported over the term of the loan by a cash flow proforma, using the underwriting criteria of these policies.
-The preliminary commitment status of all funding sources must be described, and non-traditional financing arrangements explained in narrative attachments to the application.
+The preliminary commitment status of all funding sources must be described, and non-traditional financing arrangements explained in narrative attachments to the application. - 4.35.

-4.35.
 Equity.
 Ten percent of the project's development costs must be in the form of equity contributions.

-4.4.
-Relocation.
-A relocation plan shall be submitted for any project that contains persons residing within the project at the time of the project application to the Agency, and is subject to review by the Agency, City and County.
-The components of the relocation plan shall be determined by the funding source for the project, and whether relocation will be temporary, permanent, or both.
-Plans shall be completed in accordance with all state and/or federal relocation requirements associated with the funding source.

-Comment [SSV5]: Moved to 4.23
+Comment [SSV2]: Moved to 4.23